TRAC Seminar Series

 Time: Every week on Wednesday at 12:00 PM Eastern Time (US and Canada)

-The Tuberculosis Research Advancement Center (TRAC) Visiting Faculty Seminar will be held on Wednesday, January 29th from 12:00 – 1:00 PM ET in CRB-2, 1M.13 or via Zoom.
-Add to Calender
+The Tuberculosis Research Advancement Center (TRAC) Visiting Faculty Seminar will be held on Wednesday, October 15th from 12:00 – 1:00 PM ET in CRB-2, 1M.13 or via Zoom.
+Add to Calendar.

 Topic: TRAC Seminar Series